The abstract cotangent complex and Quillen cohomology of enriched categories: Introduction

-When $\bS$ is stable the situation becomes simpler: \begin{cor}[(\ref{c:comp-stable},~\ref{c:cotangent-stable})] Let $\bS$ be as in Theorem~\ref{t:main-intro} and assume in addition that $\bS$ is stable.
+When $\bS$ is stable the situation becomes simpler: \begin{cor}[{\ref{c:comp-stable},~\ref{c:cotangent-stable}}] Let $\bS$ be as in Theorem~\ref{t:main-intro} and assume in addition that $\bS$ is stable.
 Then for every fibrant $\bS$-enriched category $\C$ the tangent model category $\T_{\C}\Cat_{\bS}$ is naturally Quillen equivalent to the model category of enriched functors $\C^{\op} \otimes \C \lrar \bS$.
 Under this equivalence, the cotangent complex of $\C$ corresponds to the desuspension of the mapping space functor $\Map_{\C}:\C^{\op} \otimes \C \lrar \bS $. \end{cor} Applying Corollary~\ref{c:comp-stable-intro} to the case where $\bS$ is the category of chain complexes over a field one obtains an identification of Quillen cohomology of a dg-category $\C$ with the corresponding \textbf{Hochschild cohomology}, up to a shift.
+To the knowledge of the authors this precise identification is new (see \S\ref{s:previous} for a more detailed discussion of the relation to existing results).

 When $\bS$ is the category of simplicial sets, $\Cat_{\bS}$ is a model for the theory of $\infty$-categories.
-In this case, the computation of Theorem~ \ref{t:main-intro} simplifies in a different way: \begin{thm} Let $\C$ be an $\infty$-category.
+In this case, the computation of Theorem~\ref{t:main-intro} simplifies in a different way: \begin{thm}[{see Corollary~\ref{c:twisted-arrow}}] Let $\C$ be an $\infty$-category.
 Then the tangent $\infty$-category $\T_{\C}\Cat_{\infty}$ is equivalent to the $\infty$-category of functors

 from the twisted arrow category of $\C$ to spectra.
 Under this equivalence, the cotangent complex $L_{\C}$ corresponds to the constant functor whose value is the desuspension of the sphere spectrum.
 More generally, if $f:\C \lrar \D$ is a map of $\infty$-categories then the functor $\Tw(\D) \lrar \Sp$ corresponding to $\Sig^{\infty}_+f \in \T_\D\Cat_{\infty}$ can be identified with $\Tw(f)_!\mathbb{S}[-1]$, i.e. with the left Kan extension of the shifted constant sphere spectrum diagram from $\Tw(\C)$ to $\Tw(\D)$. \end{thm}